cphaneuf/inter_rater_reliability/README.md

 </code></pre>

 ## CONTACT
-If you have any questions about the use of this program, or its generalizable functionality, please contact its developer Camille Phaneuf (cphaneuf@umich.edu).
+If you have any questions about the use of this program, or its generalizable functionality, please contact its developer, Camille Phaneuf (cphaneuf@umich.edu).
 To cite PhaneufJuhaszKruger2019.pdf, please use:

 Juhasz, D., Phaneuf, C.V., & Kruger, D. J. (2019, March).
 The need for TLC (tender loving cell phone): comparing cell phone attitudes, experiences, and behaviors in undergraduates.
 Poster, International Convention for Psychological Science, Paris, France.

-The authors (Camille Phaneuf, cphaneuf@umich.edu; Dora Juhasz, djuhasz@umich.edu; Dr. Daniel Kruger, kruger@umich.edu) are happy to discuss this work, and will update this README when a preprint of this project is available.
+The authors (Camille Phaneuf, Dora Juhasz, & Dr. Daniel Kruger) are happy to discuss this work, and will update this README when a preprint of this project is available.